 - Ability Found requires that applications for mobility and adaptive equipment come through a registered Professional Service Provider on the website, as opposed to coming from the client directly.

 - A Professional Service Provider is typically a physical, occupational or speech therapist with a good working knowledge of the equipment needed.
-Professional Service Providers can also be medical vendors, case managers, social workers, and nurses and physicians who are interested donating their expertise.
+Professional Service Providers can also be medical vendors, case managers, social workers, and nurses and physicians who are interested in donating their expertise.
 They should also be familiar with the client’s specific diagnoses and the environment where the equipment will be used.

 Pieces of the Puzzle

 - Ability Found obtains mobility equipment through organizations and people who donate money to help purchase new equipment and parts.
 They also obtain equipment through both new and used in-kind donations.
 They then adapt the mobility equipment for the use of others.
-A great deal of time and effort finding mobility equipment that meets the client’s needs.
+A great deal of time and effort is expended finding mobility equipment that meets the client’s needs.
 They charge a low-cost fee for this service.
-In addition they may also charge a “placement fees” for shipping/freight charges that may apply.
+In addition they may also charge a “placement fee” for shipping/freight charges that may apply.
 Other placement fees could include materials/parts for adapting or customizing equipment.

 - The program can provide manual wheelchairs, power wheelchairs, walking devices, gait trainers, standing frames, hospital beds, specialty mattresses, commode chairs, specialty shower chairs, adapted toilet seats, shower chairs, tub benches, grab bars and rails, transfer devices, sliding boards, adapted pediatric strollers, adapted pediatric daily and feeding chairs, pediatric toileting equipment, pediatric bathing equipment, augmentative communication devices, and hygiene aids.